-Stop Using “Buzzwords”.
-Yes it is best to be personable on your bio but it’s not professional to use buzzwords such as “ninja”, “guru”, or “wizard”.
+Yes, it is best to be personable on your bio, but it’s not professional to use buzzwords such as “ninja,” “guru,” or “wizard.”
 These words can be easily misunderstood and can give off the vibe of being incompetent.
 Buzzwords are constantly changing; keeping your bio clear of these words keeps your bio up to date.
-It’s hard to take “I’m a groovy accountant that knows what’s rad” seriously.
+It’s hard to take “a groovy accountant that knows what’s rad” seriously.

-Use A Thesaurus.
 Fresh language is your best friend for writing a professional bio.
-It’s hard to find the perfect word that portrays the exact message you want to send and that’s what the thesaurus is made for.
-Explain what makes you unique and how you can solve multiple problems.
-Hashtags are a thing of the past and not very professional.
+It’s hard to find the perfect word that portrays the exact message you want to send, and that’s what the thesaurus was designed for.

-Update Regularly.
-As your business grows and expands you will want to share that with your audience.
+As your business grows and expands, you will want to share that with your audience.
 Did you just open a new branch?
-Launching a new website?
+Launch a new website?
 Do you support a community event?
 Share it!
 Feel free to brag a little about your business.
 Remember that not only are your current and possibly future clients reading this but your competition can be looking at it as well.

-Add Appropriate Pictures.
-Nothing on the internet is private, and that goes double for social media.
 Upload professional photos of your organization and staff.
-Uploading pictures adds a personal touch that lets viewers know you are real, not just a business.
-It’s tempting to share pictures of the funny thing your cute dog did last week but it’s always best to keep your business page professional.
+Uploading pictures adds a personal touch that lets users know you are real, not just a business.

-Social media is a great tool for businesses and entrepreneurs.
-With the expansion of social media you can expand your networks and reach customers in different areas faster then ever before.
+Social media is an excellent tool for businesses and entrepreneurs.
+With the expansion of social media, you can expand your networks and reach customers in different areas faster than ever before.
 Take some time to write or audit your social media professional bios with these tips in mind.